Published On: Mar 15 2013 01:31:10 PM EDTUpdated On: Mar 20 2015 02:00:00 AM EDT

 1815: After escaping from exile on the island of Elba, Napoleon enters Paris with a regular army of 140,000 and a volunteer force of around 200,000, beginning his "Hundred Days" rule.

-1760: The "Great Fire" of Boston, Mass., consumes shops and homes along King and Congress streets and continues down to the wharves, where 10 ships were left in ashes.
+1760: The "Great Fire" of Boston, Massachusetts, consumes shops and homes along King and Congress streets and continues down to the wharves, where 10 ships were left in ashes.
 More than 300 buildings were destroyed in the blaze, the worst to strike a colonial American city.

 1616: Sir Walter Raleigh is freed from the Tower of London after 13 years of imprisonment for allegedly being involved in a plot against King James I. Released in order to conduct a second expedition to Venezuela in search of El Dorado, his reprieve would be short lived.
 Upon returning to England, he was imprisoned at the behest of Spain over an attack his men made on a Spanish outpost during the expedition.
 Raleigh was beheaded on Oct.
 29, 1618.